 A quick kip there would’ve been much more comfortable, before jumping on my flight a few hours later.

 If you’re wondering where you should sleep at Gatwick Airport, that’s where you should head to.

 Sleeping at Gatwick Airport can be done… but I wouldn’t recommend it

-Gatwick Airport is my London airport of choice (well, besides City because it is carefree and beautiful), but I travelled a lot smarter after that.
-I made sure I booked flights which I could catch the first train to.
+Gatwick Airport is my London airport of choice (well, besides City because it is carefree and beautiful), but I travelled a lot smarter after this incident.

 So, I booked a room at the Premier Inn at Gatwick Airport – arriving in the late evening by train.

-Check in was super smooth (I thoroughly recommend checking in online to save time), the hotel was clean and quiet and the room so nice that I was actually quite bummed that I wasn’t able to spend more time hanging out in it.
+Check in was super smooth (I thoroughly recommend checking in online to save time) and the hotel was clean and quiet.
+The room so nice that I was actually quite sad that I wasn’t able to spend more time hanging out in it.

-Yeah, it cost me money that I would have rather spent on food or books, but I felt far less like a zombie woman the next day and actually enjoyed my trip to NYC.
+Booking accommodation cost me money that I would have rather spent on food or books.
+However, I felt far less like a zombie woman the next day and actually enjoyed my trip to NYC.